-Student support is one of the primary functions of the College tutorial system and in most cases, you should first broach any problems with your Director of Studies or your Tutor.
-These problems can range from academic ones (difficulties with the course, illness which interferes with your studies etc) to personal problems of health, motivation and finance.
+Student support is one of the primary functions of the college tutorial system and in most cases, you should first broach any problems with your Director of Studies or your Tutor.
+These problems can range from academic ones (e.g. difficulties with the course or illness which interferes with your studies) to personal problems of health, motivation and finance.
 In nearly every case, your College is the best place to begin, because they have the knowledge and experience to advise you, and the contacts within the University and the authority to intercede on your behalf.

 Cambridge exam rules and regulations make provision for cases of illness or other misfortune.
 If you encounter any kind of illness or other impediment to exam preparation, the sooner you inform your College Tutor, the better.
 Formal liaison between a student and the central administration, particularly in matters relating to examinations, must be conducted through a College Tutor.